CSS-Angie/Food-Forest-Foraging/README.md

 *	Use Bootstrap to create round edges for the boxes
 </details><hr>

-<details><summary><b>User story 9: as a visitor I would like to subscribe to the newsletter, so I will be informed, when a new plant is added to the database.</b></summary>
+<details><summary><b>User story 9: as a visitor I would like to subscribe to the newsletter, so I will be informed when a new plant is added to the database.</b></summary>

 <br>Acceptance criteria: